danic85/subvqmod/README.md

 All my software is open source, please donate to help keep it free http://dannicholson.co.uk/donate

 (4 Feb 2014) This software is in alpha release, please report any issues.

+KNOWN ISSUES:
+- When a REPLACE operation requires an offset for a unique anchor, the offset does not account for the other lines.
+This means that the lines between the anchor and the new content are deleted.
+- Can't handle multiple replaces in one patch operation